 - Follow procedures when you are in need of a JJIS number

-- Any information that you have access to regarding youth is covered by State & County confidentiality policies (remember the confidentiality agreement you signed and ask if you have any questions)
+- Any information that you have access to regarding youth is covered by State and County confidentiality policies (remember the confidentiality agreement you signed and ask if you have any questions)

 - Know where all emergency equipment is located in the Annex (first aid kit, fire extinguisher, doors you can exit, AED)